Which Auction Platforms Are Most Accessible on Mobile Devices?

 3. Large Tap Targets and Readable Layout

-Buttons must be easy to tap even for older donors or guests using smaller devices.
+Buttons must be at least 44x44 pixels and easy to tap even for older donors or guests using smaller devices.
+Text must be readable at 16px minimum with system text scaling support.

 Why CharityAuctions Leads in Mobile Accessibility